-1.1 Report Objectives
+1.2 Report Objectives

-This report includes a Phase 1 Site Assessment (SA), pipeline routes and marine outfall location selection for the Arklow Wastewater Treatment Plant (WWTP) in accordance with recent best practise methodologies in wastewater treatment plant site selection.
-The objectives of this SA Report are to identify the following;
+This report includes a Revised Phase 1 Site Assessment, pipeline routes and outfall location selection for the Arklow WWTP in accordance with recent best practise methodologies in wastewater treatment plant site selection.
+The objectives of the Site Assessment Report are to identify the following;

-- Review of suitable sites for the proposed WWTP in the Arklow town Environs; - Review of suitable locations for the treated effluent discharge to the Irish Sea including potential transfer pipeline corridors to the WWTP; - Review of potential pipeline corridors for the connecting pipelines from the existing drainage networks to the proposed WWTP.
+- Review of suitable sites for the proposed WWTP in the Arklow town environs; - Review of suitable locations for the treated effluent discharge including potential transfer pipeline corridors to the WWTP; - Review of potential pipeline corridors for connecting pipelines from the existing drainage networks to the proposed WWTP.